samir-roy/samirroy.com/README.md

 # samirroy.com
-Personal portfolio and resume of Samir Roy - a startup engineer.
+Personal portfolio and resume of Samir Roy